voder-ai/eslint-plugin-traceability/CONTRIBUTING.md

 We follow [Conventional Commits](https://www.conventionalcommits.org/) format to enable automated semantic versioning and changelog generation.

-For detailed guidelines and examples, see [docs/conventional-commits-guide.md](docs/conventional-commits-guide.md).
+For detailed guidelines and examples, see the Conventional Commits specification at https://www.conventionalcommits.org/ and the brief summary in this section; maintainer-focused, project-specific guidance lives in the internal documentation for this repository.

 Commit messages should be structured as: